nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_3/Bagheshri_Suresh_Kumar/README.md

 **Week 4** - Created a video for hands-on tutorial .Topic - Types of Bias.
 (Script Writing + Video tutorial)

 **Week 5** - Working on refining the script of video tutorial for types of bias.
-Creating new hands-on tutorial for bias detection methodologies.
+            Created a jupyter notebook on bias mitigation strategies: https://colab.research.google.com/drive/1rRiKYTKZ19wgoFuUJ9_-8NdBkljPSzLE

 # Module 3: Bias Detection in AI Systems